MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/2-build.md

 You'll use the Maven package manager to bootstrap your project and pull in dependencies.
 Maven also provides the Quarkus and Dev Services dependencies to develop and easily test your Quarkus application.

-You will use Docker to run and test the application locally with a PostgreSQL database.
+You'll use Docker to run and test the application locally with a PostgreSQL database.